Jaiwal/JS_Supernova/README.md

 # JS_Supernova
-Let's explore what the hype is about
+Let's me see what the hype is about